 - Bake the pie for 45 minutes or until browned.

-- Remove it from the oven and allow it to cool before serving.
+- Remove it from the oven and allow it to cool completely (to allow it to set) before serving.
+Best refrigerated overnight then served, cold, at room temperature or warm.

 VENESSA says